Exchange and completion - First time buyer

 Completion day can feel overwhelming, however with a bit of planning, you can make the process much smoother.
 Here’s what to focus on:

 • Plan ahead: Once your completion date is confirmed, start organising your move.
-You can think about booking a removal service, agreeing date and times, and you can start packing.
+You can think about booking a removal service, agreeing a date and time, and you can start packing.
 Remember to also contact your new utility suppliers, arrange your bills and sort out your building’s insurance.

 • Have all your paperwork and funds ready: Make sure all documents related to your property sale are organised, and that your deposit or remaining funds are prepared for transfer.